Open-Telecoms-Data/open-fibre-data-standard/docs/primer/openfibredatastandard.md

 ## What does OFDS data look like?

-To meet the needs of different users, OFDS data can be published in three formats: JSON, GeoJSON and CSV.
-The tabs below provide examples of OFDS data in each format:
+To meet the needs of different users, OFDS supports several [data formats](../reference/publication_formats/index.md).
+The examples show what OFDS data looks like in JSON and CSV format.

 ::::{tab-set}